 Step into a universe where werewolves, humans, psychics, and sorcerers coexist

 In an alternate-world Boston, Massachusetts, the country’s smallest werewolf pack, Boston North, lives in a cluster of apartment buildings on the East Boston waterfront.
 Its members cooperate with the country’s largest pack, City, which occupies the rest of Boston and the surrounding area.
-Meanwhile, a motivational speaker based just east of Boston uses sorcery fueled by slivers of people’s souls to do his work, a psychic child and his father hide from those wanting to use the boy’s abilities for their own gain, and a psychic man immune to all forms of magic fights to protect himself and those he cares for.
+Meanwhile, a psychic child and his father, a member of Boston North, hide from those wanting to use the boy’s abilities for their own gain, a psychic man immune to all forms of magic fights to protect himself and those he cares for, and a motivational speaker based just east of Boston uses sorcery fueled by slivers of people’s souls to do his work.
 And that’s just the beginning…

 In Karenna Colcroft’s books, love is love, regardless of gender or orientation–or what type of being you are–and people find their happy ending whether they believe they deserve it or not.
 No matter how uncommon your heart, you deserve to find someone–or someones–who love you.

 UPDATE: I’m revising my planned release schedule.
 The new schedule will vary from the timeline included in the first three Real Werewolves Don’t Eat Meat books; I’ll continue to post updates here.
 Below is the current plan.

 Chance Met will be released as previously announced on March 23, 2023.